Tax Information

 To qualify, the employee must - amongst others - be hired from abroad and meet the following salary criterion:

-• You have been hired outside the Netherlands or you have been transferred to work in the Netherlands.
+- You have been hired outside the Netherlands or you have been transferred to work in the Netherlands.

-• You are employed by your employer.
+- You are employed by your employer.

-• Your specific expertise is almost impossible to find on the Dutch labor market.
+Your specific expertise is almost impossible to find on the Dutch labor market.

 For this specific expertise the following applies:

-• From the 2 years prior to your 1st working day in the Netherlands, you have lived outside the Netherlands for more than 16 months and also at a distance of more than 150 km from the Dutch border.
+- From the 2 years prior to your 1st working day in the Netherlands, you have lived outside the Netherlands for more than 16 months and also at a distance of more than 150 km from the Dutch border.

-• You have a valid decision for the 30% ruling.
+- You have a valid decision for the 30% ruling.
 The duration is noted in the decision.
 In case you stop working before, then the 30% ruling stops as well.

-• The request must be submitted together with your employer.
+- The request must be submitted together with your employer.

-As of 1st January 2019, the ruling is only applicable for a maximum period of 5 years.
-Please note for notifications issued before January 1, 2019 transitional rules may apply.
-This period will be reduced with possible periods of earlier stay and/or employment in the Netherlands.
+This tax-free allowance is meant to compensate for additional expenses incurred during a temporary stay outside the country of origin (extra-territorial costs).
 The 30%-ruling has certain consequences in terms of social security.
 Social security rights and premiums may also be affected as these will be based on salary only, thus excluding the 30% allowance.
 Pension rights, however, can be based on the salary plus the tax-free 30% allowance provided it does not exceed the general maximum pensionable base.

 Another important feature of the 30%-ruling is that investment income will - in general - not be subject to Dutch taxation (box 3).
 The 30% ruling is only applicable if approved by the Tax Administration Authority (Belastingdienst).
 The employer and employee need to file a joint request to apply for the ruling.
 The request for the 30% ruling must be filed within four (4) months after the start of employment.
 Requests that have not been filed within four (4) months, will not have a retroactive effect from the start date of the employment.
 In that case, the 30%-ruling will only be applicable as of the month following the date of the request.